 - by Wendy Sullivan

-One of the fastest-growing sports in the country, pickleball is a hybrid of tennis, badminton and ping-pong.
-Fast-paced and fun, it's sweeping the nation.
+As one of the fastest-growing sports in the country, pickleball is a hybrid of tennis, badminton and ping-pong.
+Fast-paced and fun, it's sweeping the nation! - by Wendy Sullivan

 Created after Hurricane Katrina, BSL’s Depot District duck pond has something for everyone.